Seeing an Adult Diabetes Specialist (Endocrinologist)

 If you and your doctor decide to try a continuous glucose monitoring sensor, you will meet with a diabetes educator.
 Your educator will place the sensor on you and show you how to use it.
 Sensor visits usually last 60-90 minutes.

 Diabetes Education Classes

 At the Harold Schnitzer Diabetes Health Center, we can teach you everything you need to know about diabetes and living a healthy lifestyle.
-We have classes for people with type 1 diabetes, type 2 diabetes and pre-diabetes.
+We offer classes for people with type 1 diabetes, type 2 diabetes and prediabetes.